 Also in Covington is a small market just outside of downtown at the junction of Hwy 190 and Hwy 21: the Claiborne Place Makers Market, held Sundays 10am to 2pm, offers fresh produce, prepared foods, local honey, breads, clothing, incense, jewelry, toys and more.

-The Covington market isn’t the only one on the Northshore.
-A few miles away, in Mandeville, the Mandeville Community Market is also abuzz on Saturday mornings.
-It showcases area arts and crafts, handmade soaps and cute birdhouses, and featuring local singer-songwriters on the pavilion stage.
-But farmers and a number of good cooks offer fresh produce and prepared foodstuffs, too, like pepper jelly, beef jerky, boudin and fresh-roasted coffee.
+A few miles away, in Old Mandeville, the Mandeville Trailhead Community Market is abuzz on Saturday mornings, showcasing area arts and crafts, handmade soaps and cute birdhouses, and featuring local singer-songwriters on the pavilion stage.
+But farmers and a number of good cooks offer fresh produce, eggs and herbs and prepared foodstuffs, too, like pepper jelly, beef jerky, boudin and fresh-roasted coffee.

-Over in Slidell, Camellia City Market sets up on Saturday mornings in Olde Towne's Griffith Park at 333 Erlanger (by Slidell Auditorium parking lot), spreading the love with local produce, prepared foods, seasonal citrus, baked goods, dog treats, Hawaiian jerky, Rebel Roastery coffee, arts and crafts, prepared foods and live music.
+Over in Slidell, Camellia City Market sets up on Saturday mornings in Olde Towne's Griffith Park at 333 Erlanger (by Slidell Auditorium parking lot), spreading the love with local produce, prepared foods, seasonal citrus, baked goods, dog treats, Hawaiian jerky, Rebel Roastery coffee, arts and crafts, fresh cut flowers and more.
 Pretty little eggplants and yellow squash have that just-picked sheen; bundles of turnip, collard and mustard greens have crisp leaves and smell of the earth.
-(Shoppers here have the added bonus of access to the 1808 Marketplace, a multi-gallery space for art and fine crafts.)
+Add live music while you're shopping and taking in all the delicious aromas, and it's a feast for the senses.

 The air is festive at all the markets.
 And why not?
 Celebrating great food and nature’s bounty is a way of celebrating life and Louisiana culture, too.